C3BI-pasteur-fr/unix-training/unix-II/source/Searching_And_Filtering.rst

 wget
 ====

-* wget is a command line utility to retrieve content from _web servers_.
+* wget is a command line utility to retrieve content from web servers.

 ::